-In general, if something strange has gone wrong with your program and you're not sure where you should look for help, try the -w switch first.
-It will often point out exactly where the trouble is.
+In general, if something strange has gone wrong with your program and you're not sure where you should look for help, try making your code comply with use strict and use warnings.
+These will often point out exactly where the trouble is.